 Anticipating volcanic eruption relies on having quick access to standardized historical monitoring data and statistical tools for forecasting.
+In FY2018, the development of the WOVOdat project focused on four main tasks:

 Standardisation in data formats and database architectures among volcano observatories is minimal, which makes it difficult and time-consuming to do comparative studies of volcanic unrest, or to search data for analogues to any current unrest.